krittaprot/kaggle-gemma-peft/README.md

 ## Acknowledgements
 We would like to acknowledge the contributions of the open-source community and the developers of the Gemma LLM for making this project possible.

-## Footnotes
-- ChatGPT was launched by OpenAI and is accessible at [chat.openai.com](chat.openai.com).